Professional Development and Continuing Education

 Overview:

-This training equips social work professionals with practical tools to support Black men facing trauma through a culturally grounded approach.
+This training equipped social work professionals with practical tools to support Black men facing trauma through a culturally grounded approach.
 Participants will examine the effects of racial trauma, systemic barriers, and societal pressures on mental health and well-being.
 The workshop highlights strategies for fostering resilience, strengthening coping skills, and applying interventions that reflect the lived experiences of Black men.
 With a focus on empowerment, healing, and strengths-based techniques, this program offers actionable methods to build trust, deepen therapeutic connections, and enhance support in clinical practice.

 Objectives: